Saskatchewan Expression of Interest (EOI) System

 Invitations to Apply will be issued by the SINP during draws from the EOI pool that will be held at least once a month.

-How candidates in the SINP EOI pool will be ranked
+How candidates in the SINP EOI pool are ranked

 When ranking candidates in the EOI pool, the SINP says it will take the following steps: